-- a) School Infrastructure NSW 1300 community information line (1300 482 651) that is published on all communications material, including project site signage - b) School Infrastructure NSW email address (schoolinfrastructure@det.nsw.edu.au) that is published on all communications material, including project site signage - c) Project webpage 'contact us' form - d) During information booths and information sessions held at the school or local community meeting place, and advertised on our website and via letterbox drops.
+- a) School Infrastructure NSW 1300 community information line 1300 482 651 published on all communications material, including project site signage - b) School Infrastructure NSW email address schoolinfrastructure@det.nsw.edu.au published on all communications material, including project site signage - c) Project webpage 'contact us' form - d) During information booths and information sessions held at the school or local community meeting place, and advertised on our website and via letterbox drops.

 Refer to Section 6.5 of this document for detail on our enquiries and complaints process.
-The contractor contact details for after hours complaints and enquiries are available on the Project Webpage at Page 9 of the Construction Environment Management Plan: https://www.schoolinfrastructure.nsw.gov.au/content/dam/infrastructure/projects/n/new-high-school-in-jerrabomberra/august/a25-documents/A25 JerrabomberraHS Construction Environmental Management Plan Part1.pdf
+The contractor contact details for after hours complaints and enquiries will be available on the Project Webpage located in the Construction Environment Management Plan: